BCC Communication Pathway

 Drop Point

 Where a person stops moving because no one was holding their baton.
-These must be named and addressed.
+Must be named and addressed.

 Head / Heart / Hands